yuxi-liu-wired/cheela/src/dragonsegg/contact9.md

 Ship's doctor Cesar Ramirez Wong came flying headlong into the upper room, performed a neat somersault, and absorbed his momentum on the ceiling with a carefully programmed flexing of his knees.
 He rebounded slightly and soon was hanging upside-down in front of her.
 She noticed idly that the tidal compensators were not working perfectly on the upper deck, for he was slowly drifting up to the ceiling as he read off the check list.

-"...main and emergency air tanks&mdash;full.
+"...main and emergency air tanks---full.
 Time to put on your helmet and check air and cooling," he said.

 Amalita was ahead of him and her muffled voice spoke from behind the visor.
-"Helmet on&mdash;air and cooling fine."
+"Helmet on---air and cooling fine."

 He glanced back at the checklist.
 "Magni-stiction boots..."
 Amalita flicked a switch on her chest console that rearranged the pseudo-random pattern of the magnetic monopoles in the soles of her boots so that they matched up with the hexagonal pattern of monopoles built into the inner plates and hull of Dragon Slayer.